Arts & Sciences Core Experience

 - Apply ethical standards and reasoning to complex issues in personal, academic and professional decisions.

 - Demonstrate knowledge of the complexities of human behavior and society.
-Interpret human behavior from various social science perspectives.
+Interpret human behavior from a social science perspective.

 - Demonstrate knowledge and application of the scientific principles that govern the natural world.

-- Synthesize and apply knowledge from multiple perspectives to complex issues and real world problems.
+- Demonstrate the ability to synthesize and apply knowledge from multiple perspectives to complex issues and real world problems.